vfarcic/devops26/manuscript/17-progressive-delivery.md

 git push
 ```

 We changed the message.
-As a result, our current release is outputting `hello, PR`, while the new release, once it's deployed, will return `hello, recreate`.
+As a result, our current release is outputting `Hello from: Jenkins X golang http example`, while the new release, once it's deployed, will return `Hello from: Jenkins X golang http recreate`.

 Now we need to be **very fast** and start sending requests to our application before the new release is rolled out.
 If you're unsure why we need to do that, it will become evident in a few moments.